ETF Network for Excellence: an international network of centres of vocational excellence

 ETF Network for Excellence (ENE): What for?

-The ETF Network for Excellence (ENE) is intended to encourage the sharing of ideas, practices and experience between centres of vocational excellence at both national and international levels.
+ENE is intended to encourage the sharing of ideas, practices and experience between centres of vocational excellence at both national and international levels.
 The development and sharing of excellence is supported by ENE self-assessment tool (ENESAT) that helps centres align their own development with that of other members of the network.
 In addition, ENE works on development partnerships through which groups of centres of excellence work together to improve in specific domains.

 In partnership with Skillman.eu, ENE delivers webinars on key issues for vocational excellence.
 The ETF has launched the Community of Innovative Educators, an online platform that addresses innovation in teaching and learning.